makerdao/community/governance/votes/Executive vote - August 14, 2020.md

 ---
-title: Template - [Executive Vote] Modify Multiple System Parameters
+title: Modify Multiple System Parameters
+summary: Vote for this Proposal to Modify Multiple System Parameters including; Base Rate, Dust Parameter, BAT-A Risk Premium, and the Surplus Auction Buffer
+date: 2020-08-14T00:00:00.000Z
+address: "0x9e361d75bDBccD061ce01ACC5265646C19778140"
 ---
-## [Executive Vote] Modify Multiple System Parameters

 The Governance Facilitators and the Maker Foundation Smart Contracts Team have placed an Executive Vote into the voting system which will enable the community to approve the following alterations to the protocol.

 ### Reduce the Base Rate